jalitriver/make_enum/README.md

 # make_enum

 Macros for C/C++ that are used to define enumerations and their helper functions.
+The `enum` macros should work with any standards compliant C/C++ compiler.
+The `enum class` macros require a C++11 compiler.
+The macros have been tested with GCC, Clang, and MSVC++.

 ## Setup

-Just add [make_enum.h](make_enum.h) to your project.
+Just add [make_enum.h](include/make_enum.h) to your project.
 There is no compilation step.
-The macros in `make_enum.h` cause the C/C++ preprocess to automatically generate the code and pass it to the compiler as part of the compilation unit.
+The macros in `make_enum.h` cause the C/C++ preprocess to automatically generate the code and pass it directly to the compiler as part of the compilation unit.

 ## Usage